the-company-tcus/docs/blog/2022-02-03-create-remark-plugin.md

 ```

 > [Joi](https://joi.dev/api/?v=17.7.0) is for validating the options of the
-> plugin, may remove it later.
+> plugin, you can parse the options manually but Joi is more convenient.

 ## Define options schema